 Haverhill is a larger medium-sized city located in the state of Massachusetts.
 With a population of 64,014 people and 14 constituent neighborhoods, Haverhill is the 15th largest community in Massachusetts.
-Haverhill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Haverhill has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Haverhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Haverhill is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Haverhill who work in office and administrative support (12.25%), management occupations (10.64%), and sales jobs (10.29%).